BAR 01: Sponsorship and livery

 Before the 1999 season had even started, BAR ran into trouble with the FIA.
 BAR had desired to run a different livery on each car, as their showcars did.
-Jacques Villeneuve's car was to display Lucky Strike branding, and Ricardo Zonta's car to have 555 branding.
+Villeneuve's car was to display Lucky Strike branding, and Zonta's car to have 555 branding.
 Both of these are cigarette brands owned by the team's parent company, British American Tobacco.
-The FIA's regulations state that both cars are required to have identical liveries, with only minor differences such as the car number, driver's nationality flag and name.
+The FIA's regulations state that both cars are required to have identical liveries, with only minor differences such as the car number and driver's nationality flag and name.

 A quick-fix design was created, resulting in a dual livery design with the Lucky Strike branding covering the left side of the car and the 555 branding on the right side.
 The car's livery then had a "zip" up the centre, which spread wide at the end of the nosecone to allow other sponsors not to be affected by the dual colour design.
 Minor team sponsors and other adverts on the car were on a silver background.
-The rear wing was also compromised to stop the dual sectioning affecting the small space: 555 had the side facing forwards and Lucky Strike had the side facing backwards.
+The rear wing was also compromised to stop the dual sectioning affecting the small space: 555 covered the side facing forwards and Lucky Strike was on the side facing backwards.
 This livery design was passed by the FIA.

 The livery itself was only used for the 1999 season, as BAR went on to almost exclusively use the Lucky Strike branding.
 All mechanics' suits were also half Lucky Strike and half 555, apart from the drivers who had different suits and helmets.
-Jacques Villeneuve had the Lucky Strike branding on his suit and helmet, while Ricardo Zonta and Mika Salo had the 555 branding on theirs.
-For races where tobacco advertising was not allowed, 555 was replaced by triple crescent moon (as previously done with works Subaru Impreza rally cars), while Lucky Strike was blocked out on the sides and replaced with "Run Free" on the car's nose and wings.
+Villeneuve had the Lucky Strike branding on his suit and helmet, while Zonta and Salo had the 555 branding on theirs.
+For races where tobacco advertising was not allowed, 555 was replaced by triple crescent moon (as previously done with Subaru Impreza rally cars), while Lucky Strike was blocked out on the sides and replaced with "Run Free" on the car's nose and wings.
 This livery modification was used for the French, British and Belgian Grands Prix.

+Assessment

+In a retrospective article, Jake Boxall-Legge of Autosport called the 01 one of the best Formula One cars to never score a point, alongside the ATS D6.